raganwald-deprecated/homoiconic/2008-0-29/kestrel.markdown

 Although this was originally called the "K Combinator," it is more popularly named a Kestrel following the lead established in Raymond Smullyan's amazing book [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0192801422).
 In this book, Smullyan explains combinatory logic and derives a number of important results by presenting the various combinators as songbirds in a forest.
 Since the publication of the book more than twenty years ago, the names he gave the birds have become standard nicknames for the various combinators.

 Kestrels are to be found in Ruby.
-You may be more familiar with their Ruby 1.9 name, `#tap`.
+You may be familiar with their Ruby 1.9 name, `#tap`.
 Let's say you have a line like `address = Person.find(...).address` and you wish to log the person instance.
 With `tap`, you can inject some logging into the expression without messy temporary variables:

 	address = Person.find(...).tap { |p| logger.log "person #{p} found" }.address